 Was I Exposed To Paraquat?

-To be eligible for a paraquat settlement, determining whether you have been exposed to paraquat is the first step.
-Something as simple as inhalation, such as breathing in droplets through the mouth, nose, or airways, or absorption into the skin, can expose a person to paraquat poisoning.
+Determining whether you have been exposed to paraquat is the first step to being eligible for a paraquat settlement.
+Something as simple as inhalation, such as breathing in droplets through the mouth, nose, or airways or absorption into the skin, can expose a person to paraquat poisoning.
 This type of exposure is often in very small amounts and occurs over long periods of time.
 Regardless, immediate symptoms can still develop.

 Particularly, such type of exposure is more likely to occur in the following individuals:

 - Farmers, farm workers, individuals with high environmental exposure

 - Agricultural and landscaping workers

 - Applicators, sprayers of weed killers, crop duster pilots